-Unlike the equivalent requirement under the AIM Rules (see Chapter 5 for further details), the Listing Rules' requirement for securities to be freely transferable is not subject to a carve-out to cater for overseas laws or regulation (e.g., where the laws of any jurisdiction, such as the United States, place restrictions upon transferability of securities or where the issuer wishes to restrict transferability to limit the number of shareholders domiciled in a particular country to ensure that it does not become subject to statute or regulation).
-The FSA has indicated that it would, in very limited circumstances, be willing to agree to certain restrictions on transferability.
-For example, the FSA has on various occasions in the past few years permitted investment entities to include transfer restrictions in their articles to avoid falling within the ambit of onerous overseas legislative requirements (however, it has required these restrictions to be carefully drafted and to specify the relevant legislative provisions in question-broad discretionary powers have not been permitted5).
+Unlike the equivalent requirement under the AIM Rules (see Chapter 5 for further details), the Listing Rules' requirement for securities to be freely transferable is not subject to a carve-out to cater for overseas laws or regulations (e.g., where the laws of any jurisdiction, such as the US, place restrictions upon transferability of securities or where the issuer wishes to restrict transferability to limit the number of shareholders domiciled in a particular country to ensure that it does not become subject to statute or regulation).
+The UKLA has indicated2 that it would, in very limited circumstances, be willing to agree to certain restrictions on transferability.
+For example, the UKLA has on various occasions in the past few years permitted investment entities to include transfer restrictions in their articles to avoid falling within the ambit of onerous overseas legislative requirements.
+(However, it has required these restrictions to be carefully drafted and to specify the relevant legislative provisions in question-broad discretionary powers have not been permitted.)
 The other notable transfer restrictions permitted relate to protecting the public interest, such as in the context of defence-related assets.
+The UKLA's guidance states that any such restrictions need to be considered carefully to ensure they do not offend the principle of equality of treatment of all shareholders if they do not generally treat shareholders equally.
+However, a power initiating a compulsory sell-down of shareholders is not likely to offend the principle of equality of treatment if shareholders are selected according to a fully disclosed pre-set formula and not by a power that allows management to individually choose shareholders.

-4 This requirement does not apply to a "public sector issuer" (for example, a state, local authority or statutory body).
+1 This requirement does not apply to a "public-sector issuer" (e.g., a state, local authority or statutory body).